isomer04/Social-Media-Blog/README.md

-# Social Media App
+# SocMedia

-Welcome to the Social Media App!
+Welcome to the SocMedia!
 This web application allows users to post messages, view all messages, and perform various social interactions.

 ## Table of Contents